symoon11/guided-stream-of-search/README.md

 ## Supervised fine-tuning with self-generated data

-The data and checkpoints can be found in `/home/{user}/guided-stream-of-search/stream-of-search/output`.
+The data and checkpoints are saved in `/home/{user}/guided-stream-of-search/stream-of-search/output`.

 ```bash
 conda activate countdown